John McNamara (baseball): 1986 World Series

 McNamara's managerial tactics during the 1986 World Series (especially in the last two games) received much criticism and scrutiny.
 In the pivotal sixth game, McNamara removed Red Sox ace Roger Clemens in the eighth inning despite the fact that Clemens was still pitching well.
 Both parties have different stories regarding Clemens's departure.
 According to Clemens, he did not want to leave the game, but McNamara insisted that Clemens asked to be taken out because he had a blister on his pitching hand.
 Other players backed Clemens's version.
 McNamara was also criticized for pinch-hitting Clemens with rookie Mike Greenwell, who struck out on three pitches, when veteran slugger and noted clutch hitter Don Baylor was also available.
 McNamara's move was further questioned in light of the relatively poor performances of closer Calvin Schiraldi and longtime reliever Bob Stanley, especially considering that he brought Schiraldi into the game for what was supposed to be a two-inning save and left him in the game for the first two outs of the tenth after he blew the save.

-Yet, perhaps the decision that McNamara will be most remembered for is his leaving first baseman Bill Buckner in the game in the 10th inning rather than removing him for a defensive substitute.
+However, perhaps the decision that McNamara will be most remembered for is his leaving first baseman Bill Buckner in the game in the 10th inning rather than removing him for a defensive substitute.
+Buckner committed an infamous error in the 10th inning allowing the Mets to win the game after they had tied it earlier in the inning.
 McNamara was ridiculed for years afterward for leaving Buckner on the field instead of replacing him with Dave Stapleton, who had previously been used to replace Buckner in late innings for defensive purposes (including Games 1 and 5 of the World Series).
 He later said, "I felt Buckner deserved to be on the field when we won."
 The Red Sox players also believed that their manager let sentiment overpower his judgement.
 Stapleton claimed that "[McNamara] damn well knows that he messed up.
 And he very well could have cost us the World Series that year."
 McNamara finally responded to Stapleton's attack in 2011 during an interview with Bob Costas for MLB Network, changing his original claim that sentiment was what caused him to keep Buckner in the game and saying that Stapleton had the nickname of "Shaky" because of his poor defense.
 It was an odd position to take, considering McNamara had used Stapleton in that spot all season long.